arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Webjob project selector_

 	> **Speaking Point:** I've already associated my Console project with my Website.
-When I publish my Website, the Webjob will published with it.
+The next time I publish my Website, the Webjob will be published with it.

 1. Switch to the **Management Portal** and click the **logs** link of your WebJob.